By Gary Noble Willis and Robin Rankin Willis

 Gary, a serious military and family historian, had a ready reply.
 “Because a member of your Estes family died there.”

 What are the odds that we would wind up next to a battlefield where a relative fought and died, while getting gas in the middle of a huge metropolitan area?
-I thought it was quite a coincidence.
+I thought it was an real coincidence.

 Notice the marker says that probably not more than 12,000 Union troops were actively engaged in that battle.
 Yet there were 4,600 Confederate dead.
 What sort of military madness was going on there, we wondered?